 Loy Krathong Chiang Mai Adventure

 Our guide and driver will meet you at the airport or hotel.
-This is the start of your Loy Krathong Chiang Mai Adventure.
+It is the start of your Loy Krathong Chiang Mai Adventure.
 The nationwide Loy Krathong Festival is one of the most popular and colourful festivals in Chiang Mai.
 Today is the first day of the Loy Krathong festival in Chiang Mai.
 It is the day of the lantern festival aka Yee Peng.

 Wat Prathat Doi Suthep

 Drive to Doi Suthep/Doi Pui national park by car.
 Visit Wat Prathat Doi Suthep, the most famous temple of Chiang Mai.
 Walk up the 300 steps to the temple.
 Views from the temple over Chiang Mai are spectacular.
 Your guide will explain the history of this temple.
 Return to Chiang Mai to check into your hotel with the rest of the afternoon at leisure.

-Your guide will meet you at the hotel in 1730.
-He will escort you to the Three King’s Monument and join the festivities.
+Your guide will meet you at the hotel in 1730 and escort you to the Three King’s Monument to join the festivities.
 There will be traditional dancing performances.
 This evening you will have to be flexible with your dinnertime.
 Your guide will recommend you one of our favourite restaurants.
 We will drop you off at your hotel.

 Overnight booked on own.

 Meals: Lunch and Dinner

 Today is the Loy Krathong day.
-It is full moon.
+It is the full moon.

 Wiang Kum Kam, the Underground City

 We transfer you to Ban Khanomtom in Saraphi, a district about 12 km south of Chiang Mai.
 Here your bikes will be waiting for you.
-While you enjoy a refreshment we will brief you on the upcoming tour.
-We will start with a tour through the village before we cycle through a beautiful area of fruit trees to the McKean Rehabilitation Centre.
-This used to be a leprosy colony and is now dedicated to the help of disadvantaged and needy people.
+While you enjoy a refreshment, we will brief you on the upcoming tour.
+We will start with a trip through the village before we cycle through a beautiful area of fruit trees to the McKean Rehabilitation Centre.
+McKean used to be a leprosy colony and dedicates itself to the help of disabled and needy people.
 We cycle over the McKean compound and admire the centuries-old trees.